BurritoAlpaca/MindustryGreen/README.md

-# AlpacaPac
+# Mindustry Overhaul

+A mod that brings new items, buildings weapon amunition and more into the game!

-A modpack designed and created by BurritoAlpaca on github.com
+Designed and created by BurritoAlpaca on github.com

 Hope you enjoy!